Do-yun/PinchCanvasUpdated/README.md

 Download the code, open in Xcode **Examples** -> **PinchCanvas** -> **PinchCanvas.xcworkspace**

 ## Application usage
 Once the application is open, it automatically connects all the devices found.
-There are two textfields on the top of the screen.
-The fist one is to enter the video identifier.
+There are two textfields on the top of the screen.<br/> The fist one is to enter the video identifier.
 * For example, if the url of the video is https://www.youtube.com/watch?v=DVNwiAPuPTY , the video identifier is DVNwiAPuPTY.<br/>Make sure that you enter 11 characters, otherwise the application will report an error.<br/>